-The design skills that will benefit nearly any graphic design pro
+Design skills that will benefit nearly any graphic design pro

-The following skills range from broadly applicable fundamentals to specialized niche competencies that can help boost your versatility as a design professional.
+These graphic design skills range from broadly applicable fundamentals to specialized niche competencies that can help boost your versatility as a design professional.
 No matter where you are in your design career, dedicating some time to refining the following abilities will help you become a well-rounded creative professional.

 1. Business acumen